 The rotation function of the attachment is designed to withstand the breakout forces (stick and bucket cylinder manipulation) of the excavator, but not the drawbar pull (tractive) effort, Sederberg explains.
 “Using the excavator tractive force is a common misuse in demolition applications, where the attachment clamps down on a structure and then back tracks with the force of the excavator,” he points out.

 This can cause stress and potential damage to both attachment and carrier components.
-“When you’re pulling and twisting, or grabbing heavy objects on one end vs. grabbing in the middle, it will back drive the motor shaft through the gearbox, which has a tendency to break things,” says Alseth.
+“When you’re pulling and twisting, or grabbing heavy objects on one end vs. grabbing in the middle, what will happen is it will back drive the motor shaft through the gearbox, which has a tendency to break things,” says Alseth.
 “Motor housings and gearbox covers, etc., will typically fail from doing things like that.”

 Another practice to avoid is rubbing a mobile shear attachment on the ground during cutting operations.
 This can accelerate wear on the chin plate and the front of the upper jaws. “[The dirt] acts like sandpaper.
 With the amount of weight that you’re putting behind it with the excavator, it just erodes the front of the attachment away,” says Alseth.
 It can also result in dirt ingress between the blades, accelerating wear of these components.

 Alseth further advises against reaching into and attempting to cut through a material pile rather than cutting individual pieces.
-“That drags material into the lower jaw between the guide blades before the upper comes in, and it jams the shear,” he states.
+“What that does is drag material into the lower jaw between the guide blades before the upper comes in, and it jams the shear up,” he states.

 Attempting to break rather than cut material is another common misapplication of shears, particularly when trying to process material that is harder than the blades, such as hardened steel.
 “This has a tendency to chunk the blades away and cause premature wear,” says Alseth.
 “Also, the decompression spikes damage hydraulic system components both on the shear and the excavator.”